Please note that by continuing to use this site you consent to the terms of our

 The Executive Summary page (screenshot above) is shown when you first open the console.
 It is divided up into information panels that provide an overview of managed endpoints, blocked threats, threat types, and remediation actions taken.
 Each information panel is clickable, so if you click on e.g. Managed endpoints, you will be taken to the Network (devices) page.

 Incidents allows you to review and investigate threats detected on the network.
 By default, it displays a chronological list of detected threats.
-There are columns for threat ID, date and time, status of investigation, severity score, action taken, endpoint, number of alerts, and attack type (e.g. malware).
-Panels at the top show the number of open alerts by severity, top alerts, and most-affected devices.
+There are columns for threat ID, date and time, status of investigation, severity score, priority, action taken, endpoint, number of alerts, and console user assigned to investigate it.
+Panels at the top show the number of open incidents by severity, greatest number of alerts, and most-affected devices.
 You can click on the numbers shown to go to the appropriate details page.
-The boxes at the top of each list column let you filter by that category, so you could specify the threat severity, time period or endpoint to narrow the list down.
+The boxes at the top of each list column let you filter by that category, so you could specify the threat severity, time period or endpoint, to narrow the list down.

 By clicking on the process-tree symbol at the right-hand end of a threat’s entry, you can see a graphical representation of the threat event, along with further details such as remediation steps taken: